techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-xs-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-record-videos.techidaily.com/new-2024-approved-essential-youtube-equipment-for-starting-your-channel/"><u>[New] 2024 Approved Essential YouTube Equipment For Starting Your Channel</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-account-liberation-freeing-your-fb-identity/"><u>[New] In 2024, Account Liberation Freeing Your FB Identity</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/11-best-pokemon-go-spoofers-for-gps-spoofing-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>11 Best Pokemon Go Spoofers for GPS Spoofing on Apple iPhone XS Max | Dr.fone</u></a></li>
-<li><a href="https://fox-within.techidaily.com/complete-guide-effective-strategies-to-remove-windows-malware-tips-from-yl-computing/"><u>Complete Guide: Effective Strategies to Remove Windows Malware - Tips From YL Computing</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/exploring-why-quest-3-outshines-its-rivals-in-user-preference-among-meta-vr-devices/"><u>Exploring Why Quest 3 Outshines Its Rivals in User Preference Among Meta VR Devices</u></a></li>
-<li><a href="https://some-tips.techidaily.com/googles-goodbye-to-one-vpn-discover-your-next-steps-with-top-vpn-services-recommended-by-zdnet/"><u>Google's Goodbye to One VPN: Discover Your Next Steps with Top VPN Services Recommended by ZDNET</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-revive-your-bricked-vivo-v30-lite-5g-in-minutes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Revive Your Bricked Vivo V30 Lite 5G in Minutes | Dr.fone</u></a></li>
+<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-experience-voice-transformation-list-of-the-best-android-recording-change-apps/"><u>[New] 2024 Approved Experience Voice Transformation List of the Best Android Recording Change Apps</u></a></li>
+<li><a href="https://youtube-tips.techidaily.com/ed-channel-transformation-via-musical-additions-for-2024/"><u>[Updated] Channel Transformation via Musical Additions for 2024</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/2024s-leading-selection-effortless-data-protection-programs-for-your-windows-computer/"><u>2024'S Leading Selection: Effortless Data Protection Programs for Your Windows Computer</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-all-you-need-to-know-about-mega-greninja-for-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>In 2024, All You Need To Know About Mega Greninja For Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/all-you-need-to-know-about-mega-greninja-for-apple-iphone-xr-drfone-by-drfone-virtual-ios/"><u>All You Need To Know About Mega Greninja For Apple iPhone XR | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Can I use iTools gpx file to catch the rare Pokemon On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-some-reliable-ways-to-get-pokemon-go-friend-codes-for-apple-iphone-11-drfone-by-drfone-virtual-ios/"><u>In 2024, Here Are Some Reliable Ways to Get Pokemon Go Friend Codes For Apple iPhone 11 | Dr.fone</u></a></li>
+<li><a href="https://youtube-video-recordings.techidaily.com/creative-video-ends-top-6-budget-friendly-options-for-2024/"><u>Creative Video Ends Top 6 Budget-Friendly Options for 2024</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-the-ultimate-guide-to-get-the-rare-candy-on-pokemon-go-fire-red-on-apple-iphone-se-drfone-by-drfone-virtual-ios/"><u>In 2024, The Ultimate Guide to Get the Rare Candy on Pokemon Go Fire Red On Apple iPhone SE | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-a-working-guide-for-pachirisu-pokemon-go-map-on-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, A Working Guide For Pachirisu Pokemon Go Map On Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-what-legendaries-are-in-pokemon-platinum-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, What Legendaries Are In Pokemon Platinum On Apple iPhone 14 Pro Max? | Dr.fone</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/increasing-interior-vibrancy-suns-role-inside-for-2024/"><u>Increasing Interior Vibrancy Sun's Role Inside for 2024</u></a></li>
-<li><a href="https://youtube-web.techidaily.com/owerful-path-to-stellar-videos-top-free-intro-makers/"><u>The Powerful Path to Stellar Videos Top Free Intro Makers</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/ultimate-guide-to-catch-the-regional-located-pokemon-for-honor-magic5-ultimate-drfone-by-drfone-virtual-android/"><u>Ultimate Guide to Catch the Regional-Located Pokemon For Honor Magic5 Ultimate | Dr.fone</u></a></li>
+<li><a href="https://instagram-video-files.techidaily.com/in-2024-decoding-the-best-timing-strategies-for-instagram-posts/"><u>In 2024, Decoding the Best Timing Strategies for Instagram Posts</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/which-pokemon-can-evolve-with-a-moon-stone-for-apple-iphone-7-plus-drfone-by-drfone-virtual-ios/"><u>Which Pokémon can Evolve with a Moon Stone For Apple iPhone 7 Plus? | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-and-where-to-find-a-shiny-stone-pokemon-for-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>In 2024, How and Where to Find a Shiny Stone Pokémon For Apple iPhone 15? | Dr.fone</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-how-to-unlock-sim-cards-of-oppo-k11x-without-puk-codes-by-drfone-android/"><u>In 2024, How To Unlock SIM Cards Of Oppo K11x Without PUK Codes</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/in-2024-taking-views-viral-the-ultimate-guide-for-youtube-success/"><u>In 2024, Taking Views Viral The Ultimate Guide for YouTube Success</u></a></li>
+<li><a href="https://smart-video-creator.techidaily.com/new-in-2024-the-best-free-mpeg-video-merging-solutions/"><u>New In 2024, The Best Free MPEG Video Merging Solutions</u></a></li>
+<li><a href="https://win-fantastic.techidaily.com/step-by-step-tutorial-on-downloading-and-converting-drakes-so-far-gone-album-in-various-audio-types-such-as-mp3-aac-wav/"><u>Step-by-Step Tutorial on Downloading & Converting Drake's 'So Far Gone' Album in Various Audio Types Such as MP3, AAC, WAV</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/why-does-the-pokemon-go-battle-league-not-available-on-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>Why does the pokemon go battle league not available On Apple iPhone SE (2022) | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/where-is-the-best-place-to-catch-dratini-on-apple-iphone-6-drfone-by-drfone-virtual-ios/"><u>Where Is the Best Place to Catch Dratini On Apple iPhone 6 | Dr.fone</u></a></li>
 </ul></div>